jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 # Used libraries

-**TIP: We use RxJava 1.x but the same practice can be used with RxJava 2.x **
+**TIP:** We use RxJava 1.x but almost the same code can be used with RxJava 2.x

 ```groovy
 implementation "io.reactivex:rxjava:1.3.0"